 \section{Related Work}

-\subsection{Learning to solve Combinatorial Optimization}
+\subsection{Learning to solve combinatorial optimization}

 ML has been used to improve various aspects of solving combinatorial problems.
-For the standard branch-and-cut ILP solvers the works~\cite{gasse2019exact_co_gnn, gupta2020hybrid_learn_branch, nair2020solving} learn variable selection for branching.
+For the standard branch-and-cut ILP solvers the works~\cite{gasse2019exact_co_gnn, gupta2020hybrid_learn_branch, nair2020solving, scavuzzo2022learning_branch_treemdps} learn variable selection for branching.
 The approaches~\cite{ding2020accelerating, nair2020solving} learn to fix a subset of integer variables in ILPs to their hopefully optimal values to improve finding high quality primal solutions.
 The works~\cite{sonnerat2021learning,wu2021learning} learn variable selection for the large neighborhood search heuristic for obtaining primal solutions to ILPs.
 Selecting good cuts through scoring them with neural networks was investigated in~\cite{huang2022learning,turner2022adaptive}.
 While all these approaches result in runtime and solution quality improvements, only a few works tackle the important task of speeding up ILP relaxations by ML.
 Specifically, the work~\cite{cappart2019improving_dd} used graph neural network (GNN) to predict variable orderings of decision diagrams representing combinatorial optimization problems.
 The goal is to obtain an ordering such that a corresponding dual lower bound is maximal.
-To our knowledge it is the only work that addresses computing ILP relaxations with ML.
-For constraint satisfaction problems~\cite{selsam2018learning_sat, cameron_2020_e2e_sat, grohe2021gnn_satisfaction} train GNN while~\cite{grohe2021gnn_satisfaction} train in an unsupervised manner.
-For narrow subclasses of problems primal heuristics have been augmented through learning some of their decisions, e.g.\ for capacitated vehicle routing~\cite{nazari2018reinforcement} and traveling salesman~\cite{xin2021neurolkh}.
-For a more complete overview of ML for combinatorial optimization we refer to the detailed surveys~\cite{bengio2021ml_co_tour, cappart2021combinatorial}.
+To our knowledge it is the only work that accelerates ILP relaxation computation with ML.
+For constraint satisfaction problems~\cite{selsam2018learning_sat, cameron_2020_e2e_sat, grohe2021gnn_satisfaction} train GNN while the latter train in an unsupervised manner.
+For inference in graphical models~\cite{deng2022deep_bp} learn parameters of belief propagation for faster convergence in a similar spirit to our work.
+However our method is applicable to a more general class of problems, allows escaping fixed-points, and is scalable to larger problems due to efficient implementation.
+For narrow subclasses of problems primal heuristics have been augmented through learning some of their decisions, e.g.\ for capacitated vehicle routing~\cite{nazari2018reinforcement}, graph matching~\cite{wang2021neural_graphmatching} and traveling salesman~\cite{xin2021neurolkh}.
+For a more complete overview of ML for combinatorial optimization we refer to the detailed surveys~\cite{bengio2021ml_co_tour, cappart2023combinatorial}.